Desserts

 1 cup almonds

-a mixture of red currant berry jelly, strawberry jam and raspberry jelly
+a mixture of red currant berry jelly, strawberry jam and raspberry

 eggwash to brush the cake (1 egg yolk + 1 teaspoon milk)